 Gentle Bastille Baby Soap

-A gentle baby soap recipe for everyone that has delicate sensitive skin - not just babies.
+A gentle baby soap recipe for anyone with delicate, sensitive skin - not just babies.

 Materials